kenselasie/chat-sockets-server/README.md

 # To run the app in development mode

-Make sure you have nodeJs install, version 16 and >
+Make sure you have nodeJs and yarn or npm installed, version 16 and >

 ```bash
 yarn install